fluxtech-me/frontik/.github/ISSUE_TEMPLATE/feature_request.md

 assignees: Ruben-Arushanyan
 ---

-**Is your feature request related to a problem?
-Please describe.**
+## Describe the feature

-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A clear and concise description of what the feature is.

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
-Add any other context or screenshots about the feature request here.
+## Additional

+Additional resources and information about the feature.